-If your still having the issue after using the system file checker, try doing the next method below to fix the issue.
+If you still have the issue after using the file checker, try following the method below to fix the problem.

 Method 4: Perform a Clean Boot

-For the next method, you can try performing a clean boot on your computer.
+You can try performing a clean boot on your computer for the following method.
 This way, you can find out the possible cause of the BSOD error on your computer.

 Follow the steps below to guide you through the process.

 Step 1.
-On your keyboard, press on Windows Key + R.
+On your keyboard, press the Windows Key + R.

 Step 3.
-After that, click on General tab and click on Selective Startup.
+After that, click on the General tab and click on Selective Startup.

 Step 4.
-Maker sure that Load Startup Items is unchecked, then go to the Services tab.
+Make sure that Load Startup Items is unchecked, then go to the Services tab.

 Step 5.
 Now, inside the Services tab, click on Hide All Microsoft Services, then uncheck all the services on the list.

 Step 6.
 Restart your computer and carefully observe if the BSOD error message still occurs.
-If not, go back to the Services tab and check one of the services, then restart your computer again.
+If not, go back to the Services tab and check one of the services, then restart your computer.

-Now, repeat this process until you find the service that causes the error.
-Once you have identified the service, uninstall the related program to it, or permanently disable it if it’s not needed.
+Repeat this scanning process until you find the service that causes the error.
+Once you have identified the service, uninstall the related program or permanently disable it if it’s unnecessary.

 Method 5: Reinstall Windows on Your Computer

-For the last resort, if none of the methods above worked, is to reinstall Windows.
+If none of the methods above worked, the last resort is to reinstall Windows.

-It is possible that some of your system files got corrupted so badly that Windows update or SFC scanner was not able to fix the issue.
+It is possible that some of your system files got corrupted so severely that an update or SFC scan could not fix the issue.

-Now, keep in mind that this would wipe all of your data so make sure to make a backup first before doing the process.
-If you know how to install Windows on your computer, then you can go ahead and install it by yourself.
+Remember that this whole system process would wipe all your data, so make sure to make a backup before doing the process.
+If you know how to install Windows on your computer, you can install it yourself.

 Just follow our handy guide: How to Reformat a Windows 10 PC (Factory Settings)

-However, if you don’t know any idea on how to install Windows, then we recommend that you go to the nearest service center on your location and ask them to install a fresh copy of Windows on your computer.
+However, if you don’t know how to install Windows, we recommend you go to the nearest service center in your location and ask them to install a fresh copy of Windows on your computer.